Introduction: Emerson on Reading

 While books give us access to a culture's intellectual greatest hits, they can also impede the development of new thoughts.
 "The book, the college, the school of art, the institution of any kind, stop with some past utterance of genius.
 This is good, say they—let us hold by this.
 They pin me down.
 They look backward and not forward."

-It's a curious paradox: On the one hand, reading frees us from the subjective island of our solitary selves and connects us to a vast trade network of other minds that transcend space and time.
+It's a curious paradox: On the one hand, reading frees us from the subjective island of our solitary selves and connects us to a vast trade network of other minds that transcends space and time.
 This enriches us beyond measure.
 Then again, over-reading saps our own mental vigor.
 We end up neither here nor there, devouring the ideas of others while creating none of our own.

 Emerson's Advice for the Reader